TheDevEngineer/Portfolio/README.md

   - Last tested: 18/6
   - 100 100 100 100
   - 0.4s First Contentful Paint - 0.5s Largest Contentful Paint
-- [x] Allow for a string entry into the SourceCodeBox to change the description
+- [ ] Add a SmartScrollToAnchor (which prevents page reload if already on that site)
+- [ ] Fix that you cant click the projects button twice with React Hash Router
 - [ ] Update the video link on Cataclysm page
 - [ ] Add features to the Cataclysm page
 - [ ] Add source code to the Cataclysm page
 - [ ] Code the copy code button + effects
 - [ ] Move files back out of the public so they will get compressed
 - [ ] Add back to top button
-- [ ] Remove muted from the welcome video.
+- [ ] Remove muted from the welcome video
 - [ ] Update the videos for my Portfolio (use a image instead maybe) and Cataclysm.
 - [ ] Add my CV.
 - [ ] Start individual page design.